How To Cycle A Shrimp Tank?

 NH4 can be removed by the filter media.
 But NH3 in high concentrations and cannot be removed by filter media so needs to be changed to a less toxic form.

-At the first stage, a bacteria oxidize ammonia (NH3) and at the second stage, other types of bacteria convert the nitrite to nitrate.
+In the first stage, bacteria oxidize ammonia (NH3), and in the second stage, other types of bacteria convert the nitrite to nitrate.

 Which Bacteria Does Your Culture Need?

 Nitrosomonas Europaea is a nitrifier that will oxidize ammonia.
-In a freshwater shrimp tank, Nitrospira works for converting nitrite to nitrate.
+In a freshwater shrimp tank, Nitrospira works to convert nitrite to nitrate.

 What Happens To The Nitrate?